KarolusPaulus/SolarSystemWiki/README.md

 # HTML
 1/5:
-Basic HTML structure is present.<br>
+Basic HTML structure is present.
     **All HTML documents** have document type declarations **<//!DOCTYPE html>** and basic structure using **<//html>** and **<//body>**.

 2/5:
-HTML structure with clear content differentiation (headings, paragraphs, lists).<br>
+HTML structure with clear content differentiation (headings, paragraphs, lists).
     **All HTML documents** have consistent use of heading, paragraphs and line breaks.
 No lists have been added.